skeema/skeema/README.md

 ## Status

-Skeema is currently in public beta.
+Skeema is generally available, having reached v1 release milestone in July 2018.
+Prior to that, it was in public beta since October 2016.

 The `skeema` binary is supported on macOS and Linux.
 For now, it cannot be compiled on Windows.

+Tagged releases are tested against the following databases, all running on Linux:

+* MySQL 5.5, 5.6, 5.7
+* Percona Server 5.6, 5.7
+* MariaDB 10.1, 10.2, 10.3

-On the database side, testing is primarily performed against MySQL 5.6 and 5.7, running on Linux.
+Outside of a tagged release, every commit to the master branch is automatically tested against MySQL 5.6 and 5.7.

 A few uncommon MySQL features -- such as partitioning, fulltext indexes, spatial types, virtual columns -- are not yet supported.
 Skeema is able to *create* or *drop* tables using these features, but not *alter* them.
 The output of `skeema diff` and `skeema push` clearly displays when this is the case.
 You may still make such alters directly/manually (outside of Skeema), and then update the corresponding CREATE TABLE files via `skeema pull`.